UnivaCorporation/urb-k8s/README.md

 Pi is roughly 3.140806
 ```

-Alternatively, the Spark _wordcount_ example can be run without relying on persistent volume to keep Spark deployment but using custom framework [test/spark/spark-driver.dockerfile](test/spark/spark-driver.dockerfile) and executor runner [test/spark/spark-exec.dockerfile](test/spark/spark-exec.dockerfile) docker images containing Spark run time files with and corresponding Kubernetes job [test/spark/spark-driver.yaml](test/spark/spark-driver.yaml) which will be used to run driver side of the Spark _wordcount_ application.
+Alternatively, the Spark _wordcount_ example can be run without relying on persistent volume to keep Spark deployment but using custom framework [test/spark/spark-driver.dockerfile](test/spark/spark-driver.dockerfile) and executor runner [test/spark/spark-exec.dockerfile](test/spark/spark-exec.dockerfile) docker images containing Spark run time files with corresponding Kubernetes job [test/spark/spark-driver.yaml](test/spark/spark-driver.yaml) which will be used to run driver side of the Spark _wordcount_ application.
 This example requires some input text file (for example current `README.md` file) which will be located on separate persistent volume [test/spark/scratch-pv.yaml](test/spark/scratch-pv.yaml) (created in previous example by `test/spark/run.sh` script).
 The `spark-submit` command will have `--name CustomWordCount` parameter so `Custom*FrameworkConfig` framework configuration section of [etc/urb.conf](etc/urb.conf) file has to be configured for persistent volume claim `scratch-pvc` and custom executor runner docker image `local/spark-exec` with:

 ```
 executor_runner = local/spark-exec